OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

 # Local Debug FAQ

+## Overall
+Teams Toolkit allows you to debug your Teams app locally by leveraging Visual Studio Code debugging features.
+After pressing F5, several components of the app will be automatically started.
+The Teams web client will then be launched in your browser.
+Specifically, the following components may be started according to your app capacities:
+- Tab: a react app required by Teams Tab capacity
+- Auth: an authentication service acting as a proxy between the app and Azure Active Directory
+- Function: a Azure Functions app that may be needed by Tab
+- Bot: a bot server required by Teams Bot capacity
+- Ngrok: a tunneling service required by Teams Bot that forwards local address to public address

+During debugging, a localhost development certificate will also be generated and installed to your system after your confirmation.

+Some frequently asked questions are listed bellow.

 ## Which ports will be used?
 | Port | Component |
 | --- | --- |